Phagosome: Non-phagocytic cells

 Other non-professional phagocytes have some degree of phagocytic activity, such as thyroid and bladder epithelial cells that can engulf erythrocytes and retinal epithelial cells that internalise retinal rods.
 However non-professional phagocytes do not express specific phagocytic receptors such as FcR and have a much lower rate of internalisation.

 Some invasive bacteria can also induce phagocytosis in non-phagocytic cells to mediate host uptake.
 For example, Shigella can secrete toxins that alter the host cytoskeleton and enter the basolateral side of enterocytes.

 Structure

 As the membrane of the phagosome is formed by the fusion of the plasma membrane, the basic composition of the phospholipid bilayer is the same.
 Endosomes and lysosomes then fuse with the phagosome to contribute to the membrane, especially when the engulfed particle is very big, such as a parasite.
 They also deliver various membrane proteins to the phagosome and modify the organelle structure.

 Phagosomes can engulf artificial low-density latex beads and then purified along a sucrose concentration gradient, allowing the structure and composition to be studied.
+Desjardins et al. (1994) is largely cited as the origin of phagosome isolation by cell fractionation and sucrose gradient isolation, but an earlier study by Muller et al. (1980) served as a direct precedent.
 By purifying phagosomes at different time points, the maturation process can also be characterised.
 Early phagosomes are characterised by Rab5, which transition into Rab7 as the vesicle matures into late phagosomes.